connectrpc/connect-es/packages/bench-codesize/report.md

 This is a simple code size comparison between Connect-Web and gRPC-web.

-We are generating code for the module [buf.build/bufbuild/buf](https://buf.build/bufbuild/buf) once with `protoc-gen-grpc-web`, once with `protoc-gen-connectweb`.
+We are generating code for the module [buf.build/bufbuild/buf](https://buf.build/bufbuild/buf) once with `protoc-gen-grpc-web`, once with `protoc-gen-connect-web`.
 Then we bundle a client for the service `buf.alpha.registry.v1alpha1.PluginService` with [esbuild](https://esbuild.github.io/), minify the bundle, and compress it like a web server would usually do.